ankitadpatil/COVID-Vaccinations-and-US-Politics/README.md

 **Counties clustered by COVID vaccine, vaccine hesitancy, demographics and socioeconomic data**
 ![](https://github.com/ankitadpatil/COVID-Vaccinations-and-US-Politics/blob/main/graphs/Picture1.png)

 The following map shows counties with population percent that voted for Donald Trump.
-Higher the percentage, the redder the county and lower the percentage, bluer the county.
+Higher the percentage, redder the county and lower the percentage, bluer the county.
 As seen below, Cluster 1, with highest vaccination rates, predominantly voted for Joe Biden.

 **2020 Presidential Election results by county**
 ![](https://github.com/ankitadpatil/COVID-Vaccinations-and-US-Politics/blob/main/graphs/Picture2.png)